aweymo-ui/or_standardize/content/1_intro.md

 #### Nearest Neighbor Algorithms

 - **Levenshtein Distance**: Measures the number of single-character edits (insertions, deletions, or substitutions) required to change one string into another.
 For example, "color" and "colour" have a small Levenshtein distance because only one letter differs.
-- **Jaccard Similarity**: Compares the similarity between two sets of characters or words.
-It’s often used to find matches when there’s a high probability of extra or missing words.
 - **PPM (Prediction by Partial Matching)**: Looks at repeated patterns and attempts to predict similarities based on how often parts of the string match.

 #### When to Use Nearest Neighbor